Your shopping cart is empty!

 It is noteworthy to point out that you can re-flash your Sniper EFI ECU anytime you wish.
 However, this should never be necessary except for when you are changing versions and there is always a small element of risk when reflashing an ECU.
 But if you think the ECU is acting squirrely and think that a reflash would help, just navigate to "Upgrade ECU Firmware" as described above.
 Contrary to the name on the button, unless you put a new version of the ECU firmware on the SD card, each additional time this button is pressed will simply result in the ECU being reflashed with the same version of the firmware that is on the SD card.

 In sincerely hope that this has been helpful.
-I've tried to find a balance between adequate instruction and readable brevity.
-If anything is not perfectly clear, of if you have feedback or personal experiences to share, I hope you will do that below! :-)
+Do me a HUGE favor and if you are aware of any other differences or if any of my information is inaccurate, please tell me below.
+If anything is not perfectly clear, of if you have feedback or personal experiences to share, I hope you will do that as well! :-)